Charles Fazzino: Special event commissions

-Fazzino was commissioned to create the official artwork for the 75th Anniversary of Little League Baseball.
+Fazzino was also commissioned to create the official artwork for the 75th Anniversary of Little League Baseball.
 As part of the project, he spent several days in Williamsport in February 2014, conducting educational workshops for students and teachers.
 The resulting work was exhibited during the World Series at the Gallery at Penn College.
 Fazzino's official art was also unveiled during the series and installed in the World of Little League Museum.